olatar/Thesis2022/VideoSequences/README.md

 For each method, the results at each flight are provided.

-*The video sequences are too large to fit in the current repository; however, they should be able to be inspected within the browser*
+*The video sequences are too large to fit in the current repository; however, they should be able to be inspected within the browser.*